-We saw this happening, and thanks to many donors, we rapidly increased our spending to provide basic despensas to more vulnerable families who had no other income.
+We saw this happening, and thanks to the support of many donors, we rapidly increased our spending to provide basic despensas to the more vulnerable families who had no other income.
 And as we've seen before, under the leadership of Anita Torres of the Brigada, her team of youth stepped up and started distributing the food to people who really needed it.

 In early April 2020, the Brigada team visited everywhere in San Pedro Itzicán and each town and village nearby, and signed up heads of households who needed food.
 The team identified the number of households where the people were unemployed (760), as well as those who were elderly, disabled or sick (1,160 households).

 Most households have a minimum of 4 people (some many, many more), so the need was to help feed over 8,000 people!

-Very quickly we were running out of money, using savings from other projects, to keep buying food.
-Fortunately FoodBank Lakeside, has been giving us us financial support.
-And we are so grateful to the other individuals and organizations who are supporting us.
+Very quickly we ran out of money, using savings from other projects, to keep buying food.
+Fortunately FoodBank Lakeside, helped enormously!
+And we are so grateful to the other individuals and organizations (including Lake Chapala Nameste and Lake Chapala Sunrise Rotary among others) who supported us.
 Thank you all so much!

 At the beginning of April 2020, we were spending over 90,000 pesos a week on dried goods (beans, rice, lentils and soya), 10,000 pesos on fruits and vegetables and 5,000 pesos on gas for the truck and water and food for the Brigada team.
 So we were trying to raise 105,000 pesos each week (over US $4,300 a week).

-You can see the crowds below waiting for food.
+You can see the crowds below waiting for food in May 2020.
 Social distancing?
 Despite our efforts this was difficult - because people were worried they might not get any food if supplies run out, and they were hungry...

 The Pet FoodBank Lakeside also provided dog and cat food, as animals also need food.

 Our sewing team made thousands of masks and we gave these out for free in the San Pedro communities.